House of Saud: Present form

-Abdulaziz sired dozens of children by his many wives.
+Ibn Saud sired dozens of children by his many wives.
 He had at most four wives at a time, divorcing many times.
 He made sure to marry into many of the noble clans and tribes within his territory, including the chiefs of the Bani Khalid, Ajman, and Shammar tribes, as well as the Al ash-Sheikh (descendants of Muhammad ibn Abd al-Wahhab).
 He also arranged for his sons and relatives to enter into similar marriages.
 He appointed his eldest surviving son, Saud as heir apparent, to be succeeded by the next eldest son, Faisal.
 The Al Saudi family became known as the "royal family", and each member, male and female, was accorded the title amir ("prince") or amira ("princess"), respectively.

-Abdulaziz died in 1953, after having cemented an alliance with the United States in 1945.
+Ibn Saud died in 1953, after having cemented an alliance with the United States in 1945.
 He is still celebrated officially as the "Founder", and only his direct descendants may take on the title of "his or her Royal Highness".
 The date of his recapture of Riyadh in 1902 was chosen to mark Saudi Arabia's centennial in 1999 (according to the Islamic lunar calendar).

-Upon Abdulaziz's death, his son Saud assumed the throne without incident, but his lavish spending led to a power struggle with his brother, Crown Prince Faisal.
+Upon Ibn Saud's death, his son Saud assumed the throne without incident, but his lavish spending led to a power struggle with his brother, Crown Prince Faisal.
 In 1964, the royal family forced Saud to abdicate in favor of Faisal, aided by an edict from the country's grand mufti.
-During this period, some of Abdulaziz's younger sons, led by Talal ibn Abdul Aziz, defected to Egypt, calling themselves the "Free Princes" and calling for liberalization and reform, but were later induced to return by Faisal.
+During this period, some of Ibn Saud's younger sons, led by Talal ibn Abdul Aziz, defected to Egypt, calling themselves the "Free Princes" and calling for liberalization and reform, but were later induced to return by Faisal.
 They were fully pardoned but were also barred from any future positions in government.

-Faisal was assassinated in 1975 by a nephew, Faisal ibn Musaid, who was promptly executed.
+Faisal was assassinated in 1975 by a nephew, Faisal bin Musaid, who was promptly executed.
 Another brother, Khalid, assumed the throne.
 The next prince in line had actually been Prince Muhammad, but he had relinquished his claim to the throne in favor of Khalid, his only full brother.

 Khalid died of a heart attack in 1982, and was succeeded by Fahd, the eldest of the powerful "Sudairi Seven", so-called because they were all sons of Ibn Saud by his wife Hassa Al Sudairi.
 Fahd did away with the previous royal title of "his Majesty" and replaced it with the honorific "Custodian of the Two Holy Mosques", in reference to the two Islamic holy sites in Mecca and Medina, in 1986.